jclmnop/dog-the-bug-hunter/README.md

 # Overview
-> Note: This is a work in progress, and is not yet ready for production use.
+> Note: This is a work in progress for the Cosmonic Hackathon.
+It is not yet ready for production use, and probably never will be.
+>
+> I'm not a security expert, this tool will most likely yield a lot of false positives/false negatives.

 A distributed, modular, cloud-native automated vulnerability scanner for bug bounty hunting.
 The user pushes a queue of target domains and their endpoints (subdomains + open ports) are enumerated sequentially (or in parallel if this ever